christianb93/ctOS/doc/system/GRUB2.md

 In addition to the main kernel image, GRUB2 offers the option to load arbitrary files called **modules** at boot time.
 In contrast to the main image, these files are not supposed to be binary ELF files or to contain a multiboot header, any file can be used.
 The boot loader will place these files somewhere in memory and - as part of the multiboot information structure - inform the operating system kernel about their location.

-To load a module, use the c ommand module inside your GRUB2 configuration file, similar to the following example.
+To load a module, use the command `module2` inside your GRUB2 configuration file, similar to the following example.

 ```
 menuentry "Own OS" {
     insmod ext2
-    insmod multiboot
+    insmod multiboot2
-    multiboot  (hd0,msdos6)/ctOS/kernel/mykernel
+    multiboot2  (hd0,msdos6)/ctOS/kernel/mykernel
-    module     (hd0,msdos6)/ctOS/ramdisk.img       }
+    module2     (hd0,msdos6)/ctOS/ramdisk.img       }
 ```

 This will load the file /ctOS/ramdisk.img located on the same device as the kernel itself.
 Additional parameters can be added after the file name which will then be accessible for the operating system kernel as part of the "module string" saved in the multiboot information structure.
 Note, however, that different implementations of the multiboot specification handle this differently: while GRUB2 places only the part after the file name in the module string, QEMU places the entire command including the filename in the module string.